jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 ```

 Later we'll see how 2C and 2E are calculated.
-As noted in the comments above, these are the coutner values relative to the reference sensor's position BTDC.
+As noted in the comments above, these are the counter values relative to the reference sensor's position BTDC.
 The locations that they overwrite here (2B and 2D) already contain suitable values, but they're relative to the next-TDC value previously calcualted.
-Thus if the ref sensor pulse never happens for any reason, the engine will continue to run using those redundant counter values.
+Thus if the ref sensor pulse doesn't happen for some reason, the engine will continue to run using those redundant counter values.

 The tricky part is next - this is where we consolidate the to sources of half-tooth error.
 These errors are explained in detail in the crank sensor article, but as a quick recap: we might need to add one or two extra half-teeth to the counter values because: